Paul-Clue/final-proj-frontend/README.md

 - Open your command prompt.
 - Go inside the folder you extracted from the zip file.
 - Type `npm start` (this should open a page in your default browser and the page should load).
+- Copy and paste the credentials provided on the login screen and press "Login".

 ## Run tests